 Change of shift high-risk for ED patients

-Communication lapses can cause adverse outcomes and lawsuits
+Communication lapses can cause adverse outcomes

 Both nurses and physicians are at high risk for communication lapses during change of shift, says Francis L. Counselman, MD, chairman and program director for the department of emergency medicine at Eastern Virginia Medical School.
 The departing physician often is anxious to leave and does not have the same degree of vigilance for that last patient of the day, he explains.
 As a result, all of the necessary information may not be communicated to the physician taking over the patient.
 "The arriving physician often never examines the patient, or does not really consider the patient 'theirs,'" he says.
 "There is often no sense of 'ownership' of the patient for the physician coming on."

 Similarly, orders at the very end of a nurse's shift may not get done, yet the nurse coming on may assume they have been done.
 "The bottom line is that the order is not performed," says Counselman.
 "Another scenario is a compulsive nurse completes all of the orders on her patient such as hanging medications, but forgets to document these actions."
 The nurse coming on does not think the medication has been given and administers it, so the patient receives two doses.

 The absolute worst scenario is when both physicians and nurses change shift at the same time, says Counselman.
 "There is then no caregiver who has a full understanding of the patient."

 Information related to patient plan of care, diagnosis, and suspected complications is essential to safecare delivery, says Pamela S. Rowse-Schmidt, RN, quality/risk consultant and former ED manager at St. Rose Dominican Hospitals-Rose de Lima Campus in Henderson, NV.